 Sponsoring Department: Student Leadership Development

-There are a variety of leadership opportunities at Loyola - from leading a student organization to taking part in the Ministry leadership team or Loyola Companion to being a Resident Assistant to United Student Government Association (USGA).
-The first place to start on your leadership journey is the Department of Student Leadership (SLD).
-SLD provides students with opportunities to enhance their leadership capacity and efficacy while taking part in national workshops and certificate programs.
-Want to lead?
-Start with SLD!
+There are a variety of leadership opportunities at Loyola, including (but not limited to) involvement in student organizations, community service, and leadership positions (such as serving as a Resident Assistant or a senator in the Student Government of Loyola Chicago).
+The first place to start on your leadership journey is Student Leadership Development (SLD).
+SLD provides students with opportunities to enhance their leadership capacity and efficacy while taking part in programs that help students build networks and have fun!

 Service & Justice